 What are Humanitarian and Compassionate Grounds?

-Humanitarian and Compassionate grounds, often as referred as humanitarian visa, are special provisions in Canadian immigration law allowing individuals to apply for permanent residency based on exceptional circumstances.
+Humanitarian and Compassionate is a special provision in Canadian immigration law allowing individuals to apply for permanent residency based on exceptional circumstances.
 These include significant hardship, family separation, or adverse conditions in the applicant’s home country.